walterhiggins/WMPJS/book-outline.md

 ![Craftbukkit download](images/chapter-01/bukkit-download1.png)

 Just beneath the prominent "Recommended Build" Button, you'll see "Beta Build" link.
 "Beta" software is software which is "nearly" ready for release.
-It's software which is functionally complete - that is - the developers have added all of the features they're going to add but the software still needs to be tested for quality assurance.
-It's usually OK to run Beta software but you may come across one or two software "Bugs".
+It's software which is functionally complete - that is - the developers have added all of the features they're going to add, but the software still needs to be tested for quality assurance.
+It's usually OK to run Beta software but you may come across one or two *Bugs*.
 If the "Beta Build" version does not match the current version of Minecraft then click on the "Alternate Versions" link beneath the "Beta Build" link.
 This will take you to the CraftBukkit Builds page where you will see a list of "Builds" or versions.
 The following screenshot shows what the download page looks like at the time of writing.

 ![CraftBukkit download 2](images/chapter-01/bukkit-download2.png)

 Along the right-hand side of the page are three big color-coded download buttons.
 The Green button is for the most recent stable release.
 Note that though this is the most stable version, it may not be the most up-to-date version or a version which is compatible with the current Client.
 The Amber button is for the most recent Beta build.
 This is a version which is not as stable as the released version but will have undergone some testing and will most likely be in use already on some servers.
 The Red button is for the most recent development build.
 It's colored red because it is the least stable version.
 Development builds will not have undergone the same rigorous testing as Beta or Release software.
 On the other hand, development builds will be the most up-to-date and chances are, there will be a development build of the Server Software for the latest version of the Client software.

 Choosing which version of the Server Software to use - Recommended, Beta or Development - is a big decision and one I unfortunately can't make for you.
 That decision is entirely up to you.
-However, If you feel safer using only the Recommended build of CraftBukkit, and that build version is not for the most up-to-date Client, then there's a way you can safely and temporarily (for the short-term) "Downgrade" your Minecraft Client Software so that it will be compatible with your Server software.
+However, If you feel safer using only the Recommended build of CraftBukkit, and that build version is not for the most up-to-date Client, then there's a way you can safely and temporarily *Downgrade* your Minecraft Client Software so that it will be compatible with your Server software.

 Since version 1.6, the Minecraft Launcher (the software you run on your computer to start Minecraft Client and to upgrade to new versions when they become available) lets you choose which verison of the Client software to run.
 By default the Launcher is configured to always download and run the Latest Version but you can easily change this using the new "Profiles" feature.
 The following are step-by-step instructions for changing your Launcher profile to use a different version of Minecraft Client...